Animal Assisted Learning

 Animal Assisted Learning can help with grief recovery for children, youth and adults.
 Grief is individual and unique and so are the feelings and thoughts each person has about the relationship that has been altered by death, divorce, or for other reasons.
 Animals are not aware of the ‘cookie cutter’ approach to coping with loss: all they know is what is true in the present moment.
 The animals will give a fresh approach to processing loss and will allow individuals a safe and peaceful place to just ‘BE’.
 Activities can be completed individually or in a group setting, and are designed to allow each person an individual experience.

-Engaging with animals helps foster our relationships with each other and a deeper understanding within.
-Animals calm us and foster confidence thereby increasing our self-esteem.
-In other words, animals help us cope better with daily life and be better humans.
-Animal Assisted Learning is good for people of all ages and developmental stages.
+Engaging with animals helps foster relationships with other people and a deeper understanding of those relationships.
+Animals calm us and foster confidence, thereby increasing our self-esteem.
+In other words, animals help us cope better with daily life and help us become better humans.
+Animal Assisted Learning (AAL) is good for people of all ages and developmental stages.

 Contact Kelly for your Animal Assisted Learning sessions.
 Animal Assisted Learning sessions can be tailored to the needs of the individual and meet their specific requirements.

-Please look at Equine Assisted Wellness under the Equine Ventures tab for more programs in experiential learning available at Winning Ways.
+Please look at Equine Assisted Learning under the Equine Ventures tab for more programs in experiential learning available at Winning Ways.

 Just Startin’ with Animals: Children can see, feel, hear and interact with different animals and find a “special friend.”
 Go on a tour around the yard visiting the different animals.
-Minimum two children at a time; maximum four 3-5 yrs old children.
+Minimum two children at a time; maximum four young children.
 Parent must accompany each child 6 years old and under at all times and ensure child remains calm in the presence of the different animals.
 No running, loud noise or throwing objects near animals; under parental supervision children may run and play out in an unoccupied riding area.
-Cost: $15/child
+Cost: $20/child